dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 - For games primarily developed for the Amiga or Atari ST by a North American studio for the NTSC standard.
-(Note that even if the work was *performed* by a European studio, but it was *commissioned* by North Americans, that usually means the game was primarily intended for the NTSC-only North American market, so you need aspect ratio correction.)
+(Note that even if the work was *performed* by a European studio but was *commissioned* by North Americans, that usually means the game was primarily intended for the NTSC-only North American market, so you need aspect ratio correction.)